prisma/prisma/CONTRIBUTING.md

 ### First contribution

 Create a reproduction folder for developing, trying a new feature, or a fix.

+#### Setting a development folder

 We suggest that you create a `repros` folder outside of the `prisma` folder.

-#### Setting a development folder
+You can use this to link locally modified and developed `@prisma` packages.

 1. Copy `cp -r repros ../repros && cd ../repros/basic-sqlite`
 1. Initialize `pnpm install && pnpx prisma db push --skip-generate`
 1. Develop `pnpx prisma generate && pnpx ts-node index.ts`

-> 💡 This works best with using `pnpm run watch` running in the background.
+> 💡 This works best when running `pnpm run watch` in the background.
+> 💡 In any successful setup `pnpx prisma -v` should show version `0.0.0`.

 <details>
   <summary><b>Alternatives</b></summary>